ZehaoJin/Reinforcement-Learning-2019/README.md

 #### Flat surface

 ![](flatplane.gif)
-Here we can see that reinforced learning is not performing better on this simplest flat surface than on a more complicated two-material interface.
+Here we can see that reinforcement learning is not performing better on this simplest flat surface than on a more complicated two-material interface.
 This actually demonstrates the advantage of mechine learning--the complexity of a potential field (here the distribution of index of refraction) does not effect training efficiency and accuracy.
-With reasonably large number of training episodes, reinforced learning should give a good answer for any complicated fields.
+With reasonably large number of training episodes, reinforcement learning should give a good answer for any complicated fields.

-#### Reinforced learning algorithm
+#### Reinforcement learning algorithm

 We are here using DDPG, Deep Deterministic Policy Gradient. https://spinningup.openai.com/en/latest/algorithms/ddpg.html